Journal of Energy Conservation

 • Ecological business practices

 Reviews which include the comparative view, Original research papers as well as short communications and letters on new developments and applications are welcome and are to be written in Standard English.
 Formatting a manuscript with headings and Sub headings is necessary and views are to be presented clearly.
-New approaches are mainly in interest.
+New approaches are mainly of interest.

 Metrics: